 Printed circuit boards (PCBs) are among some of the most complicated components of any electrical device.

 Many small things come together to create a properly functioning PCB.
-PCB copper weight is one of these many things that need to be wholly understood and micromanaged when manufacturing PCBs.
+PCB copper weight is one of these many things that must be wholly understood and micromanaged when manufacturing PCBs.

 It cannot be straightforward to measure and calculate PCB copper weight.
 There is also a lot of information about the PCB copper weight available.
 This article will put all this information together.